-He does but wait to hear us crave,

-As they besought him then-
+He does but wait to hear us crave, As they be sought him then-

-"Master, we perish! come and save,

-For we are dying men!"
+'Master, we perish! come and save, For we are dying men!"

-Not to sustain our mortal breath,

-We raise the earnest cry;

-Lord save our precious souls from death,

-And make us fit to die.
+Not to sustain our mortal breath, We raise the earnest cry; Lord save our precious souls from death, And make us fit to die.

 Then blow, ye winds, ye surges roar!

 'Twill not our souls appal;

+The' ways and billion are as a com-
-Tho' waves and billows pass us o'er,

-And deep to deep should call.
+Tho' waves and billows pass us o'er, And deep to deep should call.

 Miracles of Christ.
 C. M.

 And didst thou, Jesus, condescend,

 When veiled in human clay,

 To heal the sick, the lame, the blind,

 And drive disease away?